Salendine Nook High School

 Salendine Nook High School Academy is a large secondary school in Huddersfield, West Yorkshire, England.
 It is adjacent to Huddersfield New College.

+History

+Secondary modern school

 When the school was built, Huddersfield Corporation had a trolleybus terminus built next to it, serving only for the journeys of the school's pupils.
 This provision was unique in the British Isles.

+Salendine Nook Secondary School opened in September 1956 for 600.
+Huddersfield New College was built to the west of the site, and Huddersfield High School, a girls grammar school, was built to the east.
+It was part of a campus.

+Work started in December 1955 by James Miller and partners of Edinburgh, costing around £233,000.

+Comprehensive

+Most of Huddersfield became comprehensive in 1973.

+Academy

 The school formally became an academy on 1 February 2012.
 This followed a resolution to seek academy status by the school governors at governors meeting on 6 July 2011.

 School trip

 The school had 25 pupils stranded in the US in April 2010; they were unable to return home due to the flying ban caused by the Icelandic volcanic ash cloud.
 The children and four staff went to Florida as part of a physics field trip that was scheduled to last a week but ended up over £15,000 over budget as they had to extend their stay.